 - Brown the onion, green and red bell pepper, and celery in the oil or butter in a 12-inch cast iron skillet.

 - When browned, add the minced garlic cloves and shrimp to the skillet.
 Cook for 2 to 3 minutes, or until the shrimp turn opaque.

 - Stir the Romano cheese, bread crumbs and mirliton flesh together in a bowl until-well-incorporated.

 - Stir the mixture into the browned Cajun trinity, garlic and shrimp mixture until very well-combined.

 - Scoop shrimp mirliton stuffing mixture equally onto all 8 mirliton halves.

-- Bake for 30 to 45 minutes, or until golden brown.
+- Bake on a well-greased cast iron skillet or roasting pan for 30 to 45 minutes, or until golden brown.